Hospital price transparency: What CEOs need to know now

 Also, if you are partnered with another vendor, we can conduct a review and offer feedback and opportunities for improvement.

-Contact Wipfli for more information on how we can set up your hospital price transparency tools or to schedule a demo of Wipfli’s price transparency solution.
+Contact Wipfli for more information on how we can set up your hospital price transparency tools or to schedule a demo of Wipfli’s healthcare cost transparency solutions.
 Our team will guide you through a step-by-step process to provide greater transparency while helping you avoid fines and penalties from noncompliance.